bbartling/predictive-occ-modeling/README.md

     print(f"Next Transition: {trans.upper()} in {mins:.0f} mins at {ts} (UTC)")
 ```

-The following logs demonstrate the live dashboard functionality, which could be continuously checked on a live system using a Python `while` loop:
+The following logs demonstrate the live dashboard functionality, which could be continuously checked on a live system using a Python `while` loop if Python was available:

 ```text
 --- 1. LIVE DASHBOARD DEMO (Baseline) ---